I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posdevicebasicstype.md

 `RecommendedBufferSize`

 Indicates the size of the buffer that needs to be allocated to receive event data when calling <a href="http://go.microsoft.com/fwlink/p/?LinkId=314125">ReadFile</a> to retrieve events for this device

-`Version`

-Contains the major and minor version of the POS driver interface.
-The top 16 bits contains the major version and the bottom 16 bits contains the minor version.

 ## Requirements